mkjung99/gapfill/README.md

 - [Vicon: "What Gap Filling Algorithms are used Nexus 2?"](http://www.vicon.com/support/faqs/?q=what-gap-filling-algorithms-are-used-nexus-2)
 - [Qualisys: "Featuring the Trajectory Editor in QTM"](https://www.qualisys.com/webinars/viewing-gap-filling-and-smoothing-data-with-the-trajectory-editor/)

+## How to cite this work

+Here is a suggestion to cite this GitHub repository:

+> Jung, M. K. (2020) GapFill: A Python module of gap filling functions for motion capture marker data.
+GitHub repository, <https://github.com/mkjung99/gapfill>.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)